Audemars Piguet: Code 11.59

-Released at the "Salon International de la Haute Horlogerie (SIHH) 2019", the Code 11.59 collection is the latest addition to the Audemars Piguet lineup.
-The collection boasts several unique characteristics.
+The Code 11.59 was released at the Salon International de la Haute Horlogerie (SIHH) 2019.
 All Code 11.59 watches feature a chapter ring with numerals depicting seconds for time-only models, a tachymeter (watch) for the chronograph model, and a week indicator for the perpetual calendar model.
-The crystals on the watches in this collection feature a unique curvature which changes the way the dial appears at certain angles.
-All the Code 11.59 watches feature a three-piece-case design with an octagonal section in the middle.
+The crystal on the watches feature a unique curvature which changes the way the dial appears at certain angles.
+It also features a three-piece-case design with an octagonal section in the middle.
+It is based on a 1899 watch developed by Audemars Piguet for Union Dürrstein and won the Aiguille d'Or award in the 2023 Grand Prix d'Horlogerie de Genève.